 So life admin is the returning faulty goods, applying for benefits, making financial decisions and keeping track of what needs doing, rather than cooking, shopping or making a birthday cake.
 It is usually unseen and problems arise when an admin denier actually denies the need to, for example, research millions of cameras to choose the exact right one or looking at loads of different summer school options as opposed to grabbing the first one that looks good or trusting things will work out in the end – or engaging in strategic ball-dropping to make someone else find it important and do it.
 Emens’ most important point is that we need to see this as labour, make it visible and, if it’s presenting a problem, address that problem, through various strategies including actioning requests for information immediately through to switching off email for 24 hours per week.

 It was interesting to read how people develop certain kinds of admin when in a relationship or family group – I know for example that when my husband and I moved in together after living together in his flat I took on certain bills at the new place, mainly so we both had address ID, and the “stickiness” she discusses of admin has indeed meant that we’ve continued to deal with those bills ourselves, and other tasks (he buys the telly so he sorts out the cable, even though it’s in my name).

-I really liked the effort Emens put in to address both gender issues in admin (backed up with research) and also issues of poverty.
-For example, when she talks to law students who work as advocates at a legal services clinic about their own admin after discussing that of their impoverished clients:
+I really liked the effort Emens put in to both address gender issues in admin (backed up with research) but also issues of poverty.
+For example, when she talks to law students who work as advocates at a legal services clinic about their own admin after discussing that of their impoverished clients,

 It’s not a perfect read: the final chapter on blue-sky-thinking wishes doesn’t really add a lot and there’s a very long passage about the frustrations of meditation.
 But in general it’s interesting, reasonably short and well-meaning.
 Plus, well, reading it did have an effect on my own thinking …